Golden Axe (video game): Ports

 Variations of the original game have also been released.
-The Master System version of the game retells the original story from the perspective of Tarik, a barbarian with resemblances to Ax Battler (much like all the other barbarian in the entire series: Kain Grinder, Stern Blade and Kain Blade).
+The Master System version of the game retells the original story from the perspective of Tarik, a barbarian with resemblances to Ax Battler (much like all the other barbarians in the entire series: Kain Grinder, Stern Blade and Kain Blade).
 While the game is only one-player, it features all of the levels and magic powers of the arcade version.
-In Japan, Golden Axe was released by Telenet for the PC Engine CD-ROM in 1990 with high-quality resampled music and cut scenes.
+In Japan, Golden Axe was released by Telenet for the PC Engine CD-ROM² in 1990, with high-quality resampled music and cutscenes.

 Reception

 Commercial

 In Japan, Game Machine listed Golden Axe on their 1 July 1989 issue as being the second most successful table arcade cabinet of the month.
 It went on to be the 18th highest-grossing arcade game of 1989 in Japan.
 In the United States, it was the highest-grossing arcade game of January 1990.

-The ZX Spectrum version went to number 2 in the UK sales charts, behind Teenage Mutant Ninja Turtles.
+In 1991, it reached number 2 in the ZX Spectrum full price charts, behind Teenage Mutant Ninja Turtles.
 The Xbox Live Arcade digital version of Golden Axe sold 167,935 units on the Xbox 360 console, as of 2011.